zliang-min/overridable/README.markdown

 ### In class

-Remember Thing and Redef in our first example?
+Remember Thing and Extension in our first example?
 Let's make some changes:
     require 'overridable'

     Thing.class_eval {
       include Overridable
       overrides :foo

-      include Redef
+      include Extension
     }

-    Thing.new.foo #=> Redef.foo
+    Thing.new.foo #=> Extension.foo
 That's it!
 You can specify which methods can be overrided by `overrides` method.
 One more example based on the previous one:
     Thing.class_eval {
       def bar; 'Thing.bar' end